 Adam running at Bryn Du Mansion near Granville

 With my family on the Spree River in Berlin

 I rarely have much time when school is in session for anything other than following my son's activities.
-My hobbies include geocaching and Trivia Crack.
+My hobbies include geocaching and crossword puzzles.
 I sometimes get to watch Ohio University Volleyball.
 In addition, I enjoy a variety of sports, movies, music, reading, and computers.

 My favorite non-Ohio University sports teams are Illinois (any sport) and the Cincinnati Reds.

 I like to watch movies, mostly at home (pay-per-view and DVD/VHS rental), often watching them many times over.
 I have written supplements and various textbook features for John Wiley & Sons on using movies, television, and music as pedagogical tools.

 I listen to a wide variety of music, although I generally dislike Country (except Allison Krauss and some Shania Twain) and Rap (except TobyMac and Hollyn).
 At work, I usually listen to contemporary jazz through Amazon Prime Music.
 When driving, I listen to local stations (usually contemporary Christian) and Watercolors or Electric Area on SiriusXM.
 Examples of artists that I like include Mindy Abair, Jeff Beck, Anthony David, For King and Country, Kafele, TobyMac, Jean-Luc Ponty, and the late Wayman Tisdale.